(Honolulu, Hawaii, June 6, 1894 – Honolulu, Hawaii, May 30, 1995).1

 30 Anderson’s wrote of the escape in “At Last We Escape,” where the date of the escape appears to be September 25, 1918.
 Donaldson’s “Escaping from Two German Prisons”, 7.6: 27, gives the date September 26, 1918.
 The account of Mandel’s escape in Presenting the Experiences of Air Service Officers who were Prisoners of War in Germany states, p.
 190 (3), that “on September 25th or 26th Lieutenant Mandell [sic] escaped again with four others.”
 The problem of dating is presumably that associated with overnight occurrences.

 31 Mandel remained in various prison camps until the end of the war when he was released.
-I have not been able to find information on George Rogers, beyond the fact that he was recaptured; see Holleran, Holly His Book, p.
+I have not been able to find information on George Rogers (or Rodgers, as the name is spelled in Donaldson’s account of his escape in Presenting the Experiences, cited above, p.
+70), beyond the fact that he was recaptured; see Holleran, Holly His Book, p.
 190.

 32 Anderson, “In Full Swing for Freedom,” p.
 75.